PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/portal/container-platform-admin-portal-guide.md

 ##### <div id='3-2-2-1-3'/> 3.2.2.1.3.
 Create Namespace
 - Can specify the appropriate **Operator od Namespace**, **Resource Quotas**, **Limit Ranges** on the Create Namespace page.

-1. NClick the Create button in the Namespace list to go to the Namespace creation page.
+1. click the Create button in the Namespace list to go to the Namespace creation page.

 #### Namespace List Page
 ![IMG_011]